District policies & procedures

 Minor living apart

-An adult resident of the District wishing to enroll a minor student who is living separate and apart from a parent/legal guardian shall be required to present a Northside Power of Attorney, processed through the Department of Pupil Personnel, stating that the parent/guardian has given the resident care, custody, and control of the student extending responsibility for the student in all school-related matters.
+An adult resident of the District wishing to enroll a minor student who is living separate and apart from a parent/legal guardian shall be required to present a Northside Power of Attorney, processed through the Office of Student Advocacy and School Choice, stating that the parent/guardian has given the resident care, custody, and control of the student extending responsibility for the student in all school-related matters.

 Enrollment is subject to the conditions listed under Admission Requirements and General Eligibility.